Why is Sustainability so Important for Manufacturers

 Reduce The Time It Takes to Produce A Feasible Production Schedule

-The goal is to reduce the back to back the installation of labor-intensive features.
+The goal is to reduce waste in materials and energy usage through planning and scheduling that explicitly takes sustainability into account.
 This is a difficult task for the schedulers.
-They are already managing dozens of scheduling rules, like minimizing color changeovers.
+They are already managing dozens of scheduling rules, like plant, material and labor capacity constraints.

 Most schedulers work in Excel while others use APS software that only offers visibility or drag and drop functionality.
 These tools do not help schedulers account for all of the different production constraints.
 The result is that scheduling takes a long time.
 When the schedule is implemented on the shop floor, it falls apart.
 The line stops and the schedulers have to work at a feverish pace to fix the schedule.